BREAD MIX RECIPES

 - Stop the food processor, or mixer and add boiling water.
 Pulse until incorporated.

-- Switch to high and mix for at least 45 seconds thoroughly combined.
+- Switch to high and mix for at least 45 seconds until thoroughly combined.

 - Add boiling water.

-- Cover the dough and let rise for a minimum of 1 hour, or 4 hrs to overnight for even lower carb dough.
+- Cover the dough with plastic wrap (and a dish towel, if desired) and let rise for a minimum of 1 hour at room temp (or 4 hours to overnight for even lower carb dough).
 A warm spot will activate the yeast more quickly, so it speeds up the consumption of the natural sugars.

-- Preheat oven to 335 °F(315 for convection)TIP!
-Lightly oiled hands or gloves make dough handling easier.
+- Preheat oven to 325°F (315° for convection).
+Tip: Lightly oiled hands or gloves make dough handling easier.

-- Divide dough into 10 equal pieces for Small Bunz or 6 for Large Bunz.
+- Divide dough into 8 or 9 equal pieces for Small Bunz or 6 for Large Bunz.

 - Flatten each piece into a disk.
-For smalls 3-4 inches across, and approx 5 inches across for larges.
+For small, 3-4 inches across.
+Approximately 5 inches across for large.

-- Bake on parchment paper or silpat for 45-50 min for Small Bunz or 55-60 min for Large Bunz.
-NOTE: DO NOT OPEN THE OVEN until the minimum time has passed or the bunz will collapse, so no mid-cook peeks!
+- Bake on parchment paper or Silpat for 45-50 min for Small Bunz or 55-60 min for Large Bunz.
+NOTE: DO NOT OPEN THE OVEN until the minimum time has passed or the bunz will collapse, so no mid-cook peeking!
 The dough is quite moist, so a little extra time in the oven is totally fine.

 - 2 slices low-carb bread